 Pakistan’s choice at election this week: The lion, the millennial or the cricketer

+Pakistan’s choice at election tomorrow: The lion, the millennial or the cricketer

 Despite a crackdown against one of its most popular parties and doubts over the role of the powerful military establishment, there is an air of anticipation ahead of Pakistan’s election this week.
 Arpan Rai reports

-Pakistan is set for a heated three-way race when it goes to the polls this week, amid an election atmosphere that has never been more polarised after the flurry of new criminal convictions handed to the candidate who might otherwise have been analysts’ favourite.
+Pakistan is set for a heated three-way race when it goes to the polls tomorrow, amid an election atmosphere that has never been more polarised after the flurry of new criminal convictions handed to the candidate who might otherwise have been analysts’ favourite.

 In a political landscape dominated by big personalities, jailed former prime minister Imran Khan’s name won’t be on any ballot paper, and his PTI party has been forced to back a list of so-called independent candidates rather than compete under its own iconic cricket bat symbol.